“El Bochinche”

 Like the air, it also spreads and carries

-the pestilent miasma to the regions
+the deadly vapor to the regions

 further away from the evil spotlight.